In slap at Trump, some wealthy Republicans campaign for Clinton

 With the political conventions barely over, the Republican effort to fundraise for Clinton is at an early stage.
 Some of the groups have yet to receive contributions because they must still file paperwork under campaign finance rules.

-Trump spokeswoman Hope Hicks declined comment for this story.
-Clinton spokesman Jesse Ferguson said business leaders are supporting Clinton because of her economic plan and because Trump "cannot be trusted."
+Trump spokeswoman Hope Hicks declined to comment for this story.
+Clinton spokesman Jesse Ferguson said business leaders are supporting Clinton because of her economic plan and because Trump "cannot be trusted to lead our economy."

 WARY OF TRUMP